 - Do not use a razor (an electric razor is fine).

 - Avoid contact sports and activities that can result in injury or bleeding.

 - Do not take aspirin (salicylic acid), non-steroidal, anti-inflammatory medications (NSAIDs) such as Motrin®, Aleve®, Advil®, etc. as these can all increase the risk of bleeding.
 Unless your healthcare team tells you otherwise, you may take acetaminophen (Tylenol).

 - Do not floss or use toothpicks and use a soft-bristle toothbrush to brush your teeth.

-- Some people may experience dizziness when standing up from a sitting position and swelling.
+- Orthostatic hypotension: Some people may experience dizziness when standing up from a sitting position.
 Sit for a minute before getting up from a lying position.

-- Serious skin reactions can occur.
+- Skin reactions: Serious skin reactions can occur.
 If you develop a skin rash or peeling of your skin, notify your healthcare provider right away.